jspahrsummers/enemy-of-the-state/Enemy of the State.md

 IMAGE HERE

-^ Model-View-ViewModel is actually a great example of this "stateless core" design.
-MVVM (depicted here, on the bottom) involves replacing the omniscient controller of MVC with a less ambitious "view model" object.
+^ Model-View-ViewModel is actually a great example of this “stateless core” design.
+MVVM (depicted here, on the bottom) involves replacing the omniscient controller of MVC with a less ambitious “view model” object.
 The view model is actually owned by the view, and behaves like an adapter of the model.

 ^ The view model is responsible for changing the model, which means you can make the model immutable, and the VM can just apply transformations instead of mutations.